HAYLE or Polzeath (December 2015)

 the frosted still window

-and the caravan where the woman lives
+but the caravan where the woman lives

 fox bothered in minus 7

-runs to Summer
+runs to summer

 RAZED (N.Yorkshire 2018)